 6. Superiority complex may damage the relationship

-7. Survival becomes really difficult for the couple
+7. Survival becomes difficult for the couple

 Honour killings have become extremely rampant in the country.
 The National Crime Record Bureau statistics place the number of people killed in the category as 251 in 2015.
 Mind you, these are only the reported cases.

-Therefore, it is obvious that the couple will live in constant fear, as their survival will become really difficult.
+Therefore, it is obvious that the couple will live in constant fear, as their survival will become difficult.

 8. Financial issues are faced by the couple

 The couple is left to fend for itself.
-They get no support of their families or friends.
+They get no support from their families or friends.
 Some of the relatives even create obstacles when the couple tries to earn a living and live their life on their own.
 Due to all this, financial issues are faced by the couple, which leads to further emotional strain on the alliance.

 9. Professionally the couple has to suffer as well